 - QO miNY Gold: These contracts, which are not optionable, offer exposure to 50 troy ounces, making for a nice middle ground for investors looking for something in between the aforementioned futures.

 Mutual funds have long been one of the most popular ways to gain exposure to a number of assets.
-They are something of dinosaurs when it comes to investing, as a number of funds have long successful track records that other securities simply cannot compete with.
+They are something of dinosaurs when it comes to investing as a number of funds have long, successful track records with which other securities simply cannot compete.
 The mutual fund space has tens of thousands of options and a number of those offer exposure to gold.
 Perhaps the biggest draw to this sector is the high dividend yields that a number of mutual funds tend to offer.
-Investors should note that most of these products require minimum investments in order to discourage less-serious, and ultra-small investors [see also Dividend Special: Top Companies In Every Major Commodity Sector]:
+Investors should note that most of these products require minimum investments in order to discourage less-serious and ultra-small investors.

-- First Eagle Gold A (SGGDX): This fund is styled in a large cap growth fashion and was able to rake in the coveted five-star rating from Morningstar, as its historical returns have been stronger than most in the category.
+- First Eagle Gold A (SGGDX): This fund is styled in a large-cap growth fashion and was able to rake in the coveted five-star rating from Morningstar; its historical returns have been stronger than most in the category.

 - Invesco Gold & Precious Metals Investor (FGLDX): Sporting an impressive dividend yield, this product has offered strong returns over the last decade.
 A minimum investment of $1,000 is required.

-- American Century Global Gold Inv (BGEIX): This fund features similar exposure to FGLDX but offers a robust dividend yield of nearly 5.8%.
-Minimum investment for this fund is set at $2,500.
+- American Century Global Gold Inv (BGEIX): This fund features similar exposure to FGLDX but the minimum investment for this fund is set at $2,500.

 - Wells Fargo Advantage Precious Metals B (EKWBX): This product offers equity exposure to more than just gold for investors looking to make a wide-net play on the precious metals space.

-- Fidelity Select Gold (FSAGX): One of the larger products on the mutual fund list, this fund offers an extremely competitive expense ratio of just 89 basis points, making it a significantly cheaper option than a number of competing products.
+- Fidelity Select Gold (FSAGX): One of the larger products on the mutual funds list, this fund offers an extremely competitive expense ratio of just 90 basis points, making it a significantly cheaper option than a number of competing products.

-- Franklin Gold and Precious Metals A (FKRCX): Focusing on the mid-cap sector, this product offers a jaw-dropping dividend yield of just under 11%, creating a massive income stream for gold investors.
+- Franklin Gold and Precious Metals A (FKRCX): Focusing on the mid-cap sector, this product offers a low fee structure for investors.

-- Tocqueville Gold (TGLDX): Earning a four-star mark from Morningstar, this product has outperformed the majority of the precious metals category.
-Its only drawback comes from fees of 134 basis points per year.
+- Tocqueville Gold (TGLDX): Earning a four-star mark from Morningstar, this product has outperformed the majority of the products in the precious metals category.
+Its only drawback comes from its above-average fee.